Saint James the Apostle Parish Church (Paete): Salibanda

 The celebration of Salibanda is celebrated every third week of January.
 It marks the end of the Christmas season in Paete and the feast of the Infant Jesus (or Santo Niño).
 It starts with a fluvial parade along with an image of Santo Niño and followed by a dance procession to the church.

 Feast of San Antonio Abad

 The feast of San Antonio Abad, Paete's secondary patron is celebrated every January 17.
 A small stone chapel or ermita dedicated to the Saint Anthony is located near the main church.

+Declarations

+In 1939, the National Historical Institute (now National Historical Commission of the Philippines), installed a historical marker for the church.
+It is also a National Historical Landmark.

+In 2015, the National Museum declared the Sacred Art of the Parish Church of Santiago Apostol in Paete, Laguna (four paintings in situ) as a National Cultural Treasure.

+Damage and Conservation

+In 1981, the National Historical Commission of the Philippines restored the church, among which was the addition of a concrete dome in its belfry.

+In December 2019, Typhoon Ursula flooded the church.